 What do I need to do to volunteer?

 If you are looking to volunteer on a regular basis then fill out the volunteer application on the web site and return it to the Volunteer Office.
 An interview will be scheduled to see if we can match you with a need.
-Volunteers 18 years of age and older will be subject to a background check if placed in ongoing volunteer work positions.
+Volunteers 18 years of age and older will be subject to a background check if placed in ongoing volunteer work positions or if placed in some programs working with young children.
 If you are volunteering for one-time special events, no interview or background check is necessary.
-You would contact the special events coordinator directly to sign up for the event.
+Contact the staff member listed for the special event or class and let them know you will volunteer at that event.

 How will I be trained for a volunteer position?